denis-l-04/site-1/readme.md

-This is site of fictive Internet shop.
+This is site of fictional Internet shop.